Pelvic Floor Therapy Dutzow, MO

 • Supports healthy sexual function

-• Provides sturdiness and posture to the core and back
+• Provides stability and alignment to the core and back

-• During pregnancy, stretches to accommodate a growing fetus and assists in childbirth
+• During pregnancy, expands to accommodate a growing fetus and supports vaginal delivery in childbirth

 Pelvic Floor Anatomy

-The pelvic floor muscles span from the tailbone at the back to the pubic bone at the front, while also linking to the hip bones on each side.
+The pelvic floor muscles stretch from the tailbone at the back to the pubic bone at the front, while also linking to the hip bones on each side.
 These muscles have passageways or passages for the urethra (through which urine is passed), the vagina, and the anus (through which stool is passed).

 Pelvic Floor Therapy Dutzow, MO | Physical Therapy | Pelvic Floor Rehabilitation Near Dutzow